Zacgoose/linktome-api/Modules/UserManagers/UserManagers.README.md

 # (This allows both parties to see the relationship efficiently.)

 # Backend logic:
+# - The user who wants to be managed initiates the invite, specifying the manager's email/UserId.
 # - When checking for user-to-user management, first check HasUserManagers (or ManagedByUserId) on the Users entity.
 # - Only query UserManagers table if flag is set.
-# - When a user invites another, create a UserManagers entity with State='pending'.
+# - When a user requests management, create a UserManagers entity with State='pending' (PartitionKey = manager, RowKey = requesting user).
 # - When accepted, set State='accepted' and update HasUserManagers on the managed user.
+# - This prevents managers from spamming users with invites; only the user seeking management can initiate the relationship.